Representations of Solvable Subgroups of PSL(3,C): Representations of upper triangular groups

-\begin{lem} Let $\Gamma\subset U_+$ be a complex Kleinian group such that $\Gamma_p$ is conjugated to the group $\Gamma_W$ for some discrete group $W$ as in the case (2) of Theorem \ref{thm_descripcion_parte_parabolica}.
+\begin{lem} Let $\Gamma\subset U_+$ be a complex Kleinian group such that $\Gamma_p$ is conjugate to a torus group $\mathcal{T}(W)$ for some discrete group $W$ as in the case (2) of Theorem \ref{thm_descripcion_parte_parabolica}.
 Then $\Gamma$ cannot contain elements in its third layer. \end{lem}